-Buying a laptop is arguably one of the biggest decisions a gamer can make.
+Buying a gaming laptop is arguably one of the biggest decisions a gamer can make.
 Since they’re not upgradeable and are usually more expensive than comparably specced desktops, it’s a big purchase that needs to last you a good few years.
 So, asking what the most important features to look out for with your next upgrade, is important.

-The answer to that question is quite a personal one, with the types of games you play, the type of gamer you are, and your overall budget are all important considerations in deciding what’s most important for you.
+The answer to that question is quite a personal one, with the types of games you play, the type of gamer you are, and your overall budget all being important considerations in deciding what’s most important for you.
 But outside of those points, there are some universal truths about a gaming laptop that is worth knowing.

 Size and portability come first

 No, really.
 While it might seem strange to suggest that the physical size of your laptop is more important than the components, it’s the most important consideration to make when buying a gaming laptop.
 The physical footprint of your gaming laptop dictates everything about it; from what kind of hardware you can realistically expect it to have, to how easy it is to physically carry and fit into mobile gaming situations.
 And not forgetting how long its battery lasts.

 If you want an ultra-portable gaming laptop that has a 13-inch screen, low weight, and long battery life, then you will be limited to lower-end CPUs and GPUs, a lower resolution, and potentially less but more expensive storage.
 A Razer Blade Stealth would be a good bet at that physical size.
 It offers a powerful 11th-generation Ice Lake CPU and an optional Nvidia GTX 1650 Ti for some reasonable 1080p gaming prowess.